FreeRADIUS/freeradius-server/raddb/README.rst

 Dialup_admin
 ------------

-The dialip_admin directory has been removed.
+The dialup_admin directory has been removed.
 No one stepped forward to maintain it, and the code had not been changed in many years.